Our Services

 Selenium supports:

-It's important to note that hair or nail changes can also relate to iron, thyroid issues, or stress—or you may be dealing with Zinc or Biotin Deficiency, which you can quickly assess using a free AI-powered symptom checker to help identify possible gaps before self-supplementing.
+It's important to note that hair or nail changes can also relate to iron, thyroid issues, or stress.
+If you're experiencing these symptoms, you may want to check whether you could have Zinc or Biotin Deficiency using a free AI-powered symptom checker to help pinpoint potential nutrient gaps before starting any supplements.

 Another well-studied area of selenium uses is cardiovascular support.